oofnikj/nuttssh/README.md

 ## Configuration

-Configuration is handled in `config.py`.
-Most parameters can be overridden with environment variables.
+Configuration is handled in the configuration file `nuttssh.ini`.
+The path to this file can be set by the environment variable `NUTTSSH_CONFIG_FILE`.

 ### Access control

 To control access to the nuttssh server, an `authorized_keys` file must be present.
-If it isn't, `nuttssh` will create a blank one.
+If it isn't, nuttssh will create a blank one.
 This file uses the same format as OpenSSH's `authorized_keys` file.
 Each line must contain a single public key (copied from e.g. the `id_rsa.pub` file).
 In front of the public key, options can be added.